 Spiking The Ball One Year Later

-Cartman’s phone rings and I hear a feminine voice of an international reporter who I don’t know that well.
+Cartman’s phone rings and I hear the voice of an international reporter, attractive female type, who I don’t know that well.

-“Boss, she wants to know if Obama is coming to talk to Karzai” said Cartman.
+“Boss, she wants to know if Obama is coming to talk to Karzai” asked Cartman.

 “Tell her it is a gross breach of etiquette for her to talk to an Afghan male who is not a member of her immediate family.”